zen-masters/Zen-UV/mkdocs/index.md

-# Zen UV for Blender 2.1 (Stacks)
+# Zen UV for Blender 3.0 (Relax)
 <!-- [![Zen UV Introduction](img/cover--eng.png)](https://www.youtube.com/watch?v=ook2eFfH724) -->
 <!-- blank line -->
 <div style="position: relative; width: 100%; height: 0; padding-bottom: 56.25%;">
-<iframe src="https://www.youtube.com/embed/Yj2SecY-c1Y" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" allowfullscreen="" seamless="" frameborder="0"></iframe>
+<iframe src="https://www.youtube.com/embed/Yj2SecY-c1" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" allowfullscreen="" seamless="" frameborder="0"></iframe>
 </div>
 <!-- blank line -->
 <br>
 <!-- blank line -->

-**Zen UV** is not just a set of tools, it is ready to use pipeline for fast creating UV’s in Blender.
+**Zen UV** is not just a set of tools, it is ready to use the pipeline for fast creating UVs in Blender.
 It represents an intuitive system created by professionals and refined in real projects.

 **Enjoy this experience with us!**